 Also, due to national park regulations and difficulty securing permits, your Backroads leaders may not be able to accompany you along the Inca Trail.
 Rest assured, you will always be well supported by our local Peruvian guide, who we've worked with for years, and a staff of porters.

-Days 1-2 Local guides share deep insight into Peru's culture and ancient civilizations Explore Cusco, once the center of the pre-Columbian Inca Empire Visit Coricancha, a Spanish Colonial church built atop the ruins of an Inca temple Kids make traditional Andean pan flutes (zamponas) with a local Cusqueño musician in his instrument workshop Our local guide shares deep insight into Peru's culture and ancient civilizations as we journey through Puca Pucara, Q'enko, Temple of the Moon and Sacsayhuamán A long-time friend and Quechua shaman will teach us the meaning of his indigenous "Pago a la Tierra" ceremony A private live performance of Andean folk music accompanies our picnic in a secluded mountain meadow Discover the superb collection at Cusco's Museum of Pre-Columbian Art.
+Days 1-2 Explore Cusco, once the center of the pre-Columbian Inca Empire Visit Coricancha, a Spanish Colonial church built atop the ruins of an Inca temple Kids make traditional Andean pan flutes (zamponas) with a local Cusqueño musician in his instrument workshop Our local guide shares deep insight into Peru's culture and ancient civilizations as we journey through Q'enko, Temple of the Moon and Sacsayhuamán Shop for handicrafts in the local markets and check out the action in the Plaza de Armas Discover the superb collection at Cusco's Museum of Pre-Columbian Art.

 - Our local guide shares deep insight into Peru's culture and ancient civilizations